smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

 -----------

 A union describing the different kinds of expectations that can be made for a test case.
-As it is a union, exactly one member must be set.
+Exactly one member must be set.

 .. list-table::
     :header-rows: 1